 - universal access to high-quality early childhood education in the year prior to school.

 Preschools provide secure, positive and stimulating learning environments to ensure 'all children make a strong start in life and learning and make a successful transition to school' (DoE Strategic Plan 2018-2022).

 Universal Access to early childhood education ensures that every child can participate in a quality preschool program in the year before school.
 Programs are to be delivered by a qualified early childhood teacher for 15 hours per week or 600 hours per year, with a focus on Aboriginal, vulnerable or disadvantaged children.

-The Leading and operating department preschool guidelines (DOCX 29MB) support the leadership and operations of department preschools.
+The Leading and operating department preschool guidelines (DOCX 29MB) (Staff only) support the leadership and operations of department preschools.
 They:

 - are only intended for use by NSW department public school preschools that are attached to NSW public schools.

 - do not provide official advice or guidance to other education and care services in NSW.
 Other education and care services should refer to the Guide to the National Quality Framework

 - assist NSW public schools to clarify the requirements of the National Quality Framework

 - scaffold preschool teams to review and update their local procedures